Chinese New Year Traditions: Preparation Time!

 Cleaning house also means settling all your unfinished business to start fresh for the new year: Pay off all your debts, resolve all quarrels with friends, catch up with homework!!!

-Make some Banners and Decorations
+Make some Banners with New Year's Greetings

 chinese new year greeting banner

-Preparing the Chinese New Year Banquet
+Chinese New Year Banquet

-cutting meat On New Year's Day, the families come together to celebrate and everything must be ready for this important fest.
+On New Year's Day, the families come together to celebrate and everything must be ready for this important fest.

 Food must be prepared ahead of time, as one of the popular Chinese New Year superstitions dictates that all knives must be put away.